Étienne Lombard

 Tomb at the Père-Lachaise Cemetery.

-Étienne Lombard (/fr/; 1869–1920) was a French otolaryngologist and surgeon who discovered the Lombard effect, in which a person's voice is involuntarily raised when speaking in a loud environment.
+Étienne Lombard (/fr/; 1869–1920) was a French otolaryngologist and surgeon who discovered the Lombard effect in which a person's voice is involuntarily raised when he speaks in a loud environment.

-He was at the Lariboisiere Hospital, the first "oto-rhino-laryngologiste des Hopitaux" in France.
+He was at Lariboisière Hospital, the first "oto-rhino-laryngologiste des Hopitaux" in France.
 He developed new surgical techniques and a new form of bone forceps.
-During World War I he researched the effects of air blasts upon 600 aviators but was unable to continue this research due to an illness that resulted in his early death.
+During the First World War, he researched the effects of air blasts upon 600 aviators but was unable to continue that research because of an illness, which would result in his early death.